Cheap mortgage finding

 As this is a MoneySaving site, we've always said our preference is not to pay a fee if you don't have to.
 For this, you're looking for a fee-free broker (in other words, one that makes their money through commission) who can advise on the widest range of mortgages possible.

 You need to find out whether a broker is qualified to advise you.
 Make sure you're getting advice from a qualified mortgage adviser (the most recognised qualification is called CeMAP).
 Your broker should assess your needs and eligibility before recommending the most suitable product for you.
 This route also offers the most protection for you as a consumer.

 If the advice turns out to be wrong, the Financial Ombudsman will be able to investigate any wrongdoing.
 If you chose a product from an information-only service, you'd have no comeback if you made the wrong choice.

 Now you know what you're looking for, as we can't review every mortgage broker in the UK, we've concentrated on some of the big ones that have nationwide scope, plus ways to find local face-to-face brokers.
 If you have any doubts about a broker, find a different one – there's nothing wrong with talking to several before you settle on one.

-There's no one best broker as it's subjective, but to help we've started with nationwide fee-free brokers as they're cheaper, though fee-charging firms may be useful for complex cases.
+There's no one best broker as it's subjective, but to help we've started with nationwide fee-free brokers as they're cheaper.
+However, fee-charging firms may be useful for complex cases.

-It's harder for us to rate smaller, local brokers, but we know many prefer them, so in the table we show how to find one.
-Do note that there might be some Covid restrictions to meetings in person, so check before you book.
+It's harder for us to rate smaller, local brokers, but we know many prefer them, so in the table below we show how to find one.

 |TOP NATIONWIDE FEE-FREE BROKERS (1)|